-A minimum of 25% of the total REIT securities in the trust by value are required to be free float provided that this requirement does not apply where additional REIT securities are issued to the promoter, REIT manager or a person connected with either one of them for the funding of an unscheduled cost overrun subject to certain conditions.
+A minimum of 25% of the total REIT securities in the trust by value are required to be free float, provided that this requirement does not apply where additional REIT securities are issued to the promoter, REIT manager or a person connected with either one of them for the funding of an unscheduled cost overrun subject to certain conditions.

-An offer/issuance of securities in a D-REIT can only be made as a restricted offer to professional investors1 and at a minimum subscription or offer parcels of KES 5m.
-However, an offer or an issue of securities in an I-REIT can be made as a restricted offer to professional investors in accordance with an offering d. a person including a company, partnership, association or a trustee on behalf of a trust which, either alone, or with any associates on a joint account subscribes for REIT securities with an issue price equal to at least KES 5m.
+An offer/issuance of securities in a D-REIT can only be made as a restricted offer to professional investors1 and at a minimum subscription or offer parcels of KES 5 million.
+However, an offer or an issue of securities in an I-REIT can be made as a restricted offer to professional investors in accordance with an offering memorandum or as an unrestricted offer in accordance with a prospectus.